 As job shop owners, we often spend too much of our time working on our business instead of in it.
 Things get busy and we forget to take a step back and evaluate new opportunities for improvement that might now be on the table.
 As long as the world continues to change, so will buyer expectations.
 We must always be ready to adapt and change, or prepare to get left behind.

-Download Paperless Parts’ latest Custom Part Buyer Report to find out how to meet and exceed customer expectations and win more work.
+Download Paperless Parts’ latest Custom Part Buyer Report to find out how to meet and exceed customer expectations and win more work with job shop estimating software.

 Chris Lobdell is the owner of Northeast Manufacturing Company, a precision machine shop in Stoneham, MA serving customers in bio-medicine, electronics, communications, defense and aerospace, laser, optical, computer and microwave industries.
 Northeast continues to attract business across an entire spectrum, from Fortune 500 companies to small entrepreneurial start-ups.